Challenger Motor Freight Shows its Drivers the Benefits to Integrating New Technology

 When Challenger Motor Freight decided it would implement new technology to simplify its training and safety practices, the company feared that the new direction may be challenged by some of its drivers.
 With 1,500 drivers in its fleet, Challenger Motor Freight recognized that pulling drivers in from the road for meetings, training and other administrative work was no longer a viable option.
 But, if implementing a new system meant driving away older (and more experienced drivers), that would present more challenges to the fleet.

-said Trent Sweezey, Challenger Motor Freight driver safety coordinator.
+“With online platforms designed to alleviate the headaches that stem from traditional training and safety practices, it seemed like moving to an online service provider was the best solution,” said Trent Sweezey, Challenger Motor Freight driver safety coordinator.
 “But at the same time, we feared that some of our drivers would leave the company if they rejected the idea of learning how to use electronic devices.”

 According to Sweezey, some of Challenger Motor Freight's drivers had very little, if any, practice using electronic devices.